LocalizedDod/HalalGrabber/README.md

 # HalalGrabber

-Very Protected grabber
+Very Protected grabber,
-easy to decompile sadly i will update as soon as possible to fix
+Easy to decompile.. sadly, I will update as soon as possible to fix

-Features: Pass stealing, discord stealing, cookie stealing, screenshot, ip, location and more to come
+Features: Password stealing, discord stealing, cookie stealing, screenshot,ip, location and more to come!

 TODO --->